 Meet Your Attorney – Jesse K. Sanchez

 If I could do only one kind of criminal case, it would be cases involving guns and drugs.
 That’s because drug crime criminal defenses are never easy There is always something to talk about.
 But they are also constitutionally important.
 By their very nature, gun and drugs cases often implicate our basic rights as citizens to be free from unreasonable searches and seizures.
 These are your rights and mine, and they are worth protecting.
 If you are in the need of an Indianapolis Drug Defense Lawyer call us today at 317-721-9858.
-It’s a lot easier than doing a search for the best drug lawyer near me, as a matter of fact, if you are looking for a good drug lawyer nearby, The Law Office of Jesse K. Sanchez is your best choice for your drug defense lawyer.
+It’s a lot easier than doing a search for the best drug lawyer near me, as a matter of fact, if you are looking for a good lawyer nearby, The Law Office of Jesse K. Sanchez is your best choice for your criminal charges.

-Actual VS. Constructive Drug Possession
+Actual VS. Constructive Possession

 How Indiana Drug Charges Get Complicated

 What if there are multiple people found near the guns or drugs?
 What if there’s only one person found with the drugs but the State cannot show that the defendant knew the drugs or gun were there?
 What if someone is willing to admit that the drugs belonged to them and not you?
 Will the prosecutor dismiss the case?
 All of these are great questions, and I hope to touch on them in blog posts in the future.
 However, if you’re facing a charge for drug dealing or possession of cocaine or marijuana or something else, please don’t hesitate to call me.
 For a more information don’t hesitate to CALL NOW.

 Types of Controlled Substances

 - Schedule I — Drugs on this schedule are considered to have the highest potential for abuse and addiction, and the least medical benefit.
 Examples of Schedule I controlled substances include heroin, marijuana, ecstasy and LSD.